anazli/praymann/README.md

-# montyray
+# Raymann
-Ray tracer in python
+A pythonic ray tracer. work in progress...